 - Because of vendor architecture Google Home products will likely not work.
 Amazon Echo products should work with limited functionality.

 - All device registrations will be removed annually on August 1.
 You will need to re-register your devices after that date each year.

 - Features available in a home setting may not work in the campus enterprise environment.
 Specifically, "secure intra-user based device communication" (e.g., L2 discovery, device discovery, additional features) is not available at this time.

-- If you connect your device before it is registered, you must register (see below instructions), power off the device for 30 minutes, and then re-connect.
+- If you connect your device before you register it you may have to power off the device for 30 minutes then re-connect.